Workers Compensation Loss Prevention Keeps Going After The Accident

 - Returning the employee to work safety – making sure their job restrictions prescribed by the industrial-minded physician are not violated

-- Treating the injured employee with respect makes the employee have trust for their boss.
+- Treating the injured employee with respect makes the employee trust their boss.
 Trust is the key to a successful return to work.

 I recommend the safety departments become more heavily involved, as you are judged by the E-Mod as a testament to your safety program.
 Ignoring what happens after an accident/incident can affect your performance greatly.